 This topic discusses management role assignment delegation.
-If you want to delegate who can add members to or remove members from role groups, which is the recommended method of delegation, see Add or Remove a Role Group Delegate.
+If you want to delegate who can add members to or remove members from role groups, which is the recommended method of delegation, see Manage role groups.

 Looking for other management tasks related to managing permissions?
-Check out Managing Advanced Permissions.
+Check out Advanced permissions.

 Use the Shell to delegate a management role

 You can create delegating role assignments using the same predefined scopes, recipient filter or server-filter-based scopes, server list-based scopes, and organizational unit (OU) scopes that can be used to create regular or exclusive scopes.
 The only difference between creating a regular role assignment and a delegating role assignment is the addition of the Delegating switch to the command.
 For more information about how to create role assignments, see the following topics: